ayangelah/Personal-Site/README.md

 2. run `npm run build` in the home directory
 3. change the link to index.js in the dist directory in the main index.html.
 4. use go live in vscode.

+### How to force update of the live site:

+1. git commit --allow-empty -m "Trigger rebuild"
+2. git push